-Setting the rent on your investment property has a huge impact on the performance and overall viability of your investment.
+Working out how much rent to charge on your investment property has a huge impact on the performance and overall viability of your investment.
 You want to maximise the income you can earn each week and therefore increase the return on your investment, but at the same time you don’t want to price the property out of range for potential tenants.

-Miriam Sandkuhler, an accredited property investment advisor and buyer’s agent from property advisory firm Property Mavens, adds that the location of a property and even the time of year can also be contributing factors to the amount of rent you can charge.
+Miriam Sandkuhler, an accredited property investment advisor and buyer's agent from property advisory firm Property Mavens, says the location of a property and even the time of year can also be contributing factors to the amount of rent you can charge.